Blackfb/Pandas_Challenge/README.md

-# Using Python, Pandas Library And The Jupyter Notebook
+# Python Project, Pandas Library And The Jupyter Notebook

 ## Heroes of Pymoli

 ![Fantasy](Images/Fantasy.png)

-I've landed a job as Lead Analyst for an independent gaming company.
-I've been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.
+In this Project, I created a Python script for analyzing the data for their most recent fantasy game Heroes of Pymoli of independent gaming company.

 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
 As a first task, the company would like us to generate a report that breaks down the game's purchasing data into meaningful insights.